Search engine for discovering works of Art, research articles, and books related to Art and Culture

 Javascript must be enabled to continue!

-Girolamo Sirtori (ca 1589 – ca 1660) and his Telescopes: Practice without Theory
+Girolamo Sirtori (ca 1589–ca 1660) and His Telescopes: Practice without Theory

 View through CrossRef

-Title: Girolamo Sirtori (ca 1589 – ca 1660) and his Telescopes: Practice without Theory
+Title: Girolamo Sirtori (ca 1589–ca 1660) and His Telescopes: Practice without Theory

 Description:

-Abstract In 1618 Sirtori published his book, Telescopivm: Siue Ars Perficiendi Novvm Illvd Galilaei Visorivm Instrumentum ad Sydera.
+Abstract In 1618 Girolamo Sirtori published his book, Telescopivm: Siue Ars Perficiendi Novvm Illvd Galilaei Visorivm Instrumentum ad Sydera.

 The Telescopium is a workshop manual, one of the most detailed optical handbooks published at that time.